The mandate of the Special Rapporteur

 (f) Human rights abuses and violations committed against human rights defenders owing to their activities relating to the environmentally sound management and disposal of hazardous substances and wastes.

-In addition, resolution 27/23 adopted in 2014 requested the Special Rapporteur to develop, in consultation with relevant stakeholders, a set of best practices on the human rights obligations related to environmentally sound management and disposal of hazardous substances and waste.
+In addition, resolution 27/23 adopted in 2014 requested the Special Rapporteur to develop, in consultation with relevant stakeholders, a guide to best practices on the human rights obligations related to environmentally sound management and disposal of hazardous substances and waste.